gerardrbentley/knowledge-graph/README.md

 npm run test
 ```

-Calling the following will run End to End (e2e) Tests with Cypress
+Calling the following will run End to End (e2e) Tests with Cypress and browser of choice

 ```shell
 docker-compose run e2e-electron